brandonscript/bootstrap-brandy/README.md

 The project is Node.js based, so you'll need to have [Node.js installed](https://nodejs.org/en/download/), then `$ cd` to the project folder and type `$ npm install` to configure the Node.js dependencies.

 ### 5. Start the server
-Run `$ node server.js` to start the server, or use something like Nodejitsu's Forever to have it continually run.
-Changes to the file system will automatically be picked up each time you load the page.
+This project is designed to use [Grunt](http://gruntjs.com) to live-reload the page each time you make a change to one of its components.
+Simply run `$ grunt` from the project directory to start the server.
+If you don't want to use Grunt, you can use [nodemon](http://nodemon.io) to have it continually run but without the live reload, or run it manually by running `$ node server.js`.

-Browse to `http://localhost:8080` to see your custom style guide.
+Browse to `http://localhost:8080` once the server is running.

 ### 6. Adding elements and patterns
 The boilerplate comes with several out-of-the-box components.
 Add a new .html file into one of these directories to have it appear in the style guide: